ppernias/scolaia-builder/specifications.md

    - Simple mode users can create usable assistants without needing schema expertise
    - Advanced users can fully customize assistant behavior and logic using all schema components

-# Project Structure – ADLBuilder (Initial Architecture)
+# Project Structure – ADLMaker (Initial Architecture)

-The ADLBuilder project is organized as a full-stack application with a **FastAPI + Uvicorn backend** and a htp/css/typescript frontend, following a clear separation of responsibilities between client and server.
+The ADLMaker project is organized as a full-stack application with a **FastAPI + Uvicorn backend** and a htp/css/typescript frontend, following a clear separation of responsibilities between client and server.
 This architecture is designed to ensure maintainability, scalability, and a smooth developer experience.

 ## Monorepo Overview